 Wipe often with warm sudsy water and a soft cloth or sponge.
-The control panel may be cleaned with a soft soapy cloth or spray glass cleaner.

 For stubborn soil, boil a cup of water in the oven for 2 or 3 minutes.
 Steam will soften the soil.

 Be sure to clean the areas where the door and oven frame touch when closed.
 Rinse well.